NCE Cab Bus |

 The NCE USB protocol (type ‘c’) is suitable to create an arduino-like device that sends turnout commands to the command station.
 Since a specific timing is required to start transmitting, it would have to be done using e.g. an arduino rather than a computer or Raspberry Pi.
 However the logic is extremely simple -- wait for one byte matching the device’s cab address and emit 5 bytes with the turnout number, the state and the XOR.
 So this should be fairly trivial and reliable.
 The one limitation to remember here is the 63 max addresses on the cab bus.

-Simulating a command station to interface directly a cab to JMRI is both easier and harder with a type ‘a’ “dumb cab” device than I expected.
+Simulating a command station to directly interface a cab to JMRI is both easier and harder with a type ‘a’ “dumb cab” device than I expected.

 One thing that the bus snooping above shows is the extensive role of the command station in dealing with a ProCab.
 I really had no idea it was doing literally everything.
 All the operations whether it’s speed/direction control, momentum, consisting, program key and even handling of the shift-function state is all done by the command station.
 On one hand it means replicating the exact behavior would be more work than expected, but on the other hand it also means a “virtual command station” does not have to do all of this, and actually doesn’t even have to be any similar at all.